merdok/homebridge-miot/README.md

     - *name* - [optional] the name of the switch
     - *params* - [optional] parameters to be used for the action, not all actions support parameters
 - `methodButtons` [optional]
 Execute a raw miio method on the device.
-Can be useful for advanced robot cleaner configuration **Default: "" (not specified)**
+Can be useful for advanced robot cleaner configuration. **Default: "" (not specified)**
   - Creates statless switches which when pressed execute the method, the result of the method call is printed in the log
   - Set an array of method names to only show the desired method buttons
   - You can also set an array of objects as the value which enables advanced configuration.
 An object can have the following properties: